-“The whole body shut down:" Four golfers survive lightning strike in Sawyer County
+‘The whole body shut down:’ Four golfers survive lightning strike in Sawyer Co.

 JANESVILLE, Wis.
-(WMTV) - Following a week of severe weather across Wisconsin, four golfers experienced one of mother nature’s rarest occurrences, and lived to tell the tail.
+(WMTV) - Following a week of severe weather across Wisconsin, four golfers experienced one of mother nature’s rarest occurrences, and lived to tell the tale.

 Tim Hantke and his son Jackson say they never expected a tee time to turn dangerous in a flash.
 But that’s what happened on Aug.
 10.